WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-Who's-Ang-Li.md

 Then my interest fell into mental disorder and brain science after watching some related films and TED lectures.
 I’m very fortunate to meet and know my current Chinese supervisor Prof. [Bing Liu](http://www.brainnetome.org/people/faculty/BingLiu/) .
-She’s a very kind and capable scientist and gave me a unique opportunity to do scientific research.
+She’s a very kind and talented scientist and gave me a unique opportunity to do scientific research.
 In China, we did an interesting and meaningful research that developing a novel imaging biomarker for schizophrenia by using machine learning technologies and large-sample case-control datasets, which can potentially help future diagnosis, medication and pathological studies.